 Here is a list of customer service training ideas that you can use to boost your team’s overall performance and provide positive experiences for your customers.

 Do your team members know your product inside and out?
 As customer service agents, it’s important to be able to answer questions that customers might have regarding the company’s products or services.
 By repeatedly testing this knowledge through product quizzes, you’re helping your team retain important information in their long-term memory.

-To get started, you can try using online quiz makers like Quizlet, Interact, ClassMarker, or EdApp, which is also a free learning management system and microlearning platform.
-One of EdApp’s latest features is called Rapid Refresh and this tool allows you to create and deliver quizzes at regular intervals and helps you reinforce learning.
+First customer service training idea you can try is using online quiz makers like Quizlet, Interact, ClassMarker, or EdApp, which is also a free learning management system and microlearning platform.
+One of EdApp’s latest features is called Rapid Refresh and this quiz software allows you to create and deliver quizzes at regular intervals and helps you reinforce learning.
 You’ll also have access to analytics, which can give you insight into your team’s knowledge gaps and help you understand their overall performance.